The Opportunity

 For Schools

-Alabama, Georgia, and Tennessee-based schools are all welcome to submit.
+• Educators, administrators, and other representatives of schools in Alabama, Georgia, and Tennessee are welcome to submit.

-• Flash Fiction, Nonfiction, Creative Nonfiction, etc., should not exceed 2500 words (or no more than 4 pages) per classroom.
+• Flash Fiction, Nonfiction, Creative Nonfiction, and longer-form genres should not exceed 1,500 words (or 2 pages).

 Avoid This